 He started his professional career in Coopers & Lybrand from 1980 to 1990.
 He joined Press Metal Berhad (a subsidiary of Press Metal Aluminium Holdings Berhad) in 1990 as the Financial Controller.
-After that, he joined the Crown Princess Kuala Lumpur (a hotel division of Asia Pacific Land Berhad) as the Financial Controller.
+After that, he joined The Crown Princess Kuala Lumpur (a hotel division of Asia Pacific Land Berhad) as the Financial Controller.
 He set up his own auditing firm, L.H.
 Loo & Co. in 1993 and joint partnership in LG & Partners Plt in 2018.
-He is also a director of L.H.
-Loo Taxation Services Sdn.
+He is also a director of L. H. Loo Taxation Services Sdn.
 Bhd., LVIO Precision Sdn.
 Bhd. and IQX Technologies Sdn.
 Bhd.
-Presently, he is an Independent Non-Executive Director of Press Metal Aluminium Holdings Berhad.
+He has retired as an Independent Non-Executive Director of Press Metal Aluminium Holdings Berhad on 29 June 2021 and currently he does not hold any other directorship in public company and listed issuers in Malaysia.